History

 Construction of Kotte Fortress

-According to Nikaya Sangrahaya, the initial step to make the Kotte a fortified city was taken by Alagakkonara (Nissanka Alakesvara) during the reign of King Vikramabahu IV of Gampola [(1360-1373 A.D.)
-Fonseka, 2010; Somaratna, 1969].
+According to Nikaya Sangrahaya, the initial step to make Kotte a fortified city was taken by Alagakkonara (Nissanka Alakesvara) during the reign of King Vikramabahu IV (1360-1373 A.D.) of Gampola (Fonseka, 2010; Somaratna, 1969).
 It is said that this fort was built as a garrison town to resist the tax collectors who had been appointed by the rulers of Jaffna.
 The political instability and power struggle that occurred at the end of the 14th century resulted in the giving up of Gampola and the ruling body was then moved to Kotte, the newly established frontier fort.
-However, Kotte became an official kingdom after the anointing of King Parakramabahu VI (c.1412-1467 A.D.) as the King of Jayawardanapura (Wijewardana et al., 2011).
+However, Kotte became an official kingdom after the anointing of King Parakramabahu VI (1412-1467 A.D.) as the King of Jayawardanapura (Wijewardana et al., 2011).

 Simhala Peraliya

 After the demise of King Parakramabahu VI, the throne of the Kotte Kingdom was given to Prince Jayabahu, the son of Ulakudaya Deviya [(the daughter of King Parakramabahu VI) Suraweera, 1997].
-By hearing this coronation, Sapumal Kumaraya who was at the time at Yapa Patuna came to Kotte and usurped the throne and became the king of Kotte under the name Bhuvanekabahu VI (Suraweera, 1997).
-However, this incident caused to make an insurrection among Sinhalese people in the kingdom.
-Details on the insurrection against King Bhuvanekabahu VI are found in some chronicles such as Rajavaliya and lithic inscriptions including the Dedigama slab inscription.
+After hearing this coronation, Sapumal Kumaraya who was at the time at Yapa Patuna came to Kotte and usurped the throne and became the king of Kotte under the name Bhuvanekabahu VI [(1469-1480 A.D.)
+Suraweera, 1997].
+However, this incident caused to make an insurrection among the Sinhalese people in the kingdom.
+Details on the insurrection against King Bhuvanekabahu VI are found in some chronicles such as Rajavaliya and in lithic inscriptions including the Dedigama Slab Inscription.

 Vijayaba Kollaya

-An uprising popularly known as Vijayaba Kollaya occurred in 1521, against King Vijayabahu VII (1519-1521 A.D.) resulting in the division of the Kotte Kingdom into three parts (Somaratna, 1969; Wijewardana et al., 2011).
-The three sons of Vijayabahu VII mutinied against their father and divided the kingdom among themselves.
-The elder son, Buvanekabahu VII ruled the Kotte as the chief sovereign while Mayadunne ruled Sitawaka, and Pararajasingha (or Raigam Bandara) ruled Raigama.
+An uprising popularly known as Vijayaba Kollaya occurred in 1521, against King Vijayabahu VI (1509-1521 A.D.) resulting in the division of the Kotte Kingdom into three parts (Somaratna, 1969; Wijewardana et al., 2011).
+The three sons of Vijayabahu VI mutinied against their father and divided the kingdom among themselves.
+The elder son, Buvanekabahu VII ruled the Kotte as the chief sovereign while Mayadunne ruled Sitawaka, and Pararajasinha (or Raigam Bandara) ruled Raigama.

-The political stability of the Kotte Kingdom started to more deteriorate when the Prince Dharmapala (the son of King Buvanekabahu VII’s daughter) became the ruler of the country.
-By this period, the Portuguese had arrived in Sri Lanka and was engaging in commercial trading.
+The political stability of the Kotte Kingdom started to further deteriorate when Prince Dharmapala (the son of King Buvanekabahu VII’s daughter) became the ruler of the country.
+By this period, the Portuguese were engaging in commercial trading.
 In 1565, Prince Dharmapala had to abandon the capital of Kotte due to frequent attacks from the Sitawaka Kingdom led by Mayadunne and his son Rajasinghe I (Wijewardana et al., 2011).
-The prince who had been baptized as a Catholic by the Portuguese, able to get the assistance of the Portuguese and lived in Colombo under their protection.
+The prince who had been baptized as a Catholic by the Portuguese was able to get the assistance of the Portuguese and lived in Colombo under their protection.
 In 1597 Dharmapala gifted the Kotte Kingdom to the Portuguese throne marking the end of the kingdom that had existed for nearly 200 years.

 Rulers of the Kotte Kingdom